 02 of 10

-I don’t know about you, but this brilliant display makes me want to garden just a little bit harder.
+This brilliant display might make you want to garden just a little bit harder.
 If this gardener can create such a paradise in a hell strip garden, then there’s hope for all of our landscape problem areas.
 Dahlias, cannas, and coneflowers shine on the left side of the photo, and black-eyed Susans light up the street side.
 What a treat for the neighbors!Continue to 3 of 10 below.

 03 of 10